Grants for new electric cars scrapped as funding is ‘refocused’

 Sales of fully electric new cars have risen from fewer than 1,000 in 2011 to nearly 100,000 in the first five months of 2022.

-Existing applications for the grant “will continue to be honoured”, the DfT stated.
+Existing applications for the grant “will continue to be honoured”, the DfT said.

 Transport minister Trudy Harrison said: ”The Government continues to invest record amounts in the transition to EVs (electric vehicles), with £2.5 billion injected since 2020, and has set the most ambitious phase-out dates for new diesel and petrol sales of any major country.